On The Statistical Limits of Self-Improving Agents: Architectural Self-Modification

-\paragraph{Utility realism.} The boundary and Two-Gate guarantees depend only on the capacity of the \emph{reachable family}, not on explicit capacity rewards: even if $u$ has no bonus term, any policy that permits capacity-increasing edits can cross the boundary unless a cap (e.g., via $K(m)$) is enforced.
-The stronger “bonus” variant is used only for the destruction theorems.
+\paragraph{Utility realism.} The boundary and Two-Gate guarantees depend only on the capacity of the reachable family, not on explicit capacity rewards.
+Even if $u$ has no bonus term, any policy that permits capacity-increasing edits can cross the boundary unless a cap such as $K\!\left[m\right]$ is enforced.
+The stronger capacity-bonus variant is used only for destruction results.